FRIENDS OF BELMONT SHORE

 A. The Treasurer is the chief financial officer of the corporation and shall keep and maintain, or cause to be kept and maintained, adequate and correct accounts of the properties and business or financial transactions of the corporation, and shall send or cause to be sent to the members of the corporation financial statements and reports as law or these Bylaws require to be sent to them.
 The books of account shall at all times be open to inspection by any director.

 B. The Treasurer shall deposit all moneys and other valuables in the name and to the credit of the corporation with depositories designated by the Board.
 The Treasurer shall disburse the funds of the corporation as ordered by the Board, shall render to the President and the directors, whenever they request it, an account of all transactions as Treasurer and of the financial condition of the corporation, and shall have other powers and perform other duties prescribed by the Board.

-ARTICLE SIX OTHER
+ARTICLE SIX: OTHER PROVISIONS

 Section 1.
 INSPECTION OF CORPORATE RECORDS

 The right of a member to inspect and copy records of the corporation shall be governed by the California Corporations Code.

 Section 2.
 INSPECTION OF ARTICLES AND BYLAWS